monix/monix.io/docs/2x/eval/task.md

 `Task.defer`
 is about building a factory of tasks.
-For example this will behave aproximately like `Task.evalAlways`:
+For example this will behave approximately like `Task.evalAlways`:

 ```scala
 val task = Task.defer {